 A complete listing of projects in the Planned 2024 Bond can be found on the General Obligation Bond Summary page and subsequent project pages.
+The approved budget document may include technical changes made after the City Manager's presentation of the Proposed Budget.
 Highlights of the Planned 2024 Bond include:

-- Doubling the previous affordable housing investment with a \$100 million allocation to create and preserve affordable housing, - Initiating a new, data-driven approach to project identification with \$55 million for Strategic Investment Areas, - Investing \$25 million for infrastructure improvements in the Corridors of Opportunity, in addition to \$5 million in PAYGO, - Increasing sidewalks from the planned \$20 million to \$50 million, matching largest in program history, - Increasing Vision Zero from the planned \$4 million to \$20 million, largest in program history, - Supporting economic development partnerships with \$36.7 million including infrastructure reimbursement for Atrium's Innovation District, Ballantyne Reimagined, and the construction of Garrison Road North in the River District, - Supplementing the state's Powell Bill allocation to maintain and resurface streets with \$24.6 million in General Obligation Bonds and an additional \$513,800 from the General Fund in FY 2025, and - Advancing named road improvement projects with continued funding of \$10.5 million for the Eastway/ Shamrock intersection, \$10 million of initial funding for Bryant Farms Road Phase II and \$7.8 million for Robinson Church Road.
+- Doubling the previous affordable housing investment with a \$100 million allocation to create and preserve affordable housing, - Initiating a new, data-driven approach to project identification with \$55 million for Strategic Investment Areas. - Investing \$25 million for infrastructure improvements in the Corridors of Opportunity, in addition to \$5 million in PAYGO. - Increasing sidewalks from the planned \$20 million to \$50 million, matching largest in program history, - Increasing Vision Zero from the planned \$4 million to \$20 million, largest in program history, - Supporting economic development partnerships with \$36.7 million including infrastructure reimbursement for Atrium's Innovation District, Ballantyne Reimagined, and the construction of Garrison Road North in the River District, - Supplementing the state's Powell Bill allocation to maintain and resurface streets with \$24.6 million in General Obligation Bonds, an additional \$1.261 million in PAYGO in FY 2025, and \$1 million from the General Fund in FY 2025, and - Advancing named road improvement projects with continued funding of \$10.5 million for the Eastway/ Shamrock intersection, \$10 million of initial funding for Bryant Farms Road Phase II and \$7.8 million for Robinson Church Road.